vaaven/fqt/README.md

+# Fast Quantile Transformer

+Improved version of Quantile Transfomer from scikit-learn package which provides ability to work with torch tensors on CUDA and other minor improvements.

 ## Documentation

 Current version provides same features as the original one, but also three more atributes which are ``` array_api_dispatch, replace_subsamples, noise_policy ```.